 - change the Controller Auth Method to None

-NOTE: the following operations will not take affect until you restart the iSCSI service: changing a target on the fly, adding or deleting LUNs, or changing the size of an existing extent.
+NOTE: the following operations do require that the iSCSI service be restarted: editing a target, adding or deleting LUNs, or changing the size of an existing extent.

 |Base Name||string||see the “Constructing iSCSI names using the iqn. format” section of RFC 3721 if you are unfamiliar with this format|

 |Discovery Auth Method||drop-down menu||configures the authentication level required by the target for discovery of valid devices, where None will allow anonymous discovery, CHAP and Mutual CHAP require authentication, and Auto lets the initiator decide the authentication scheme|

 |Discovery Auth Group||drop-down menu||depends on Discovery Auth Method setting: required if set to CHAP or Mutual CHAP, optional if set to Auto, and not needed if set to None|

 |I/O Timeout||integer representing seconds||sets the limit on how long an I/O can be outstanding before an error condition is returned; values range from 0-300 with a default of 30|

 |NOPIN Interval||integer representing seconds||how often the target sends a NOP-IN packet to keep a discovered session alive; values range from 0-300 with a default of 20|